Hinduism in Fiji: History

-Fiji became part of the British colonial empire in 1874.
-A few years later, in 1879, the British government brought the first Indians on coolie ships, as indentured laborers to work in the sugarcane plantations of Fiji owned by British colonial officials.
-By 1919, about 60,000 Indians had been brought to Fiji, with job advertisements and work contracts that promised Indians right to return or right to stay, own land and live freely in Fiji after the 5 year work contract period was over.
-These contracts were called grimit (phonetically derived from the English word "agreement").
+Fiji became part of the British Empire in 1874.
+In 1879, the British government brought the first Indians as indentured labourers to work in the sugarcane plantations owned by British colonial officials.
+By 1916, about 60,000 Indians had been brought to Fiji, with job advertisements and work contracts that promised Indians right to return or right to stay, own land and live freely in Fiji after the 5-year work contract period was over.
+These contracts were called girmit (phonetically derived from the English word "agreement").

-Nearly 85% of Indian origin people brought to Fiji as indentured laborers were Hindus (others were Indian Muslims, Indian Christians and Indian Sikhs).
-The indentured laborers were poor, escaping famines and poverty during the British colonial rule of India, and brought to Fiji as part of a wave that saw human migration as cheap labor from India, China and southeast Asian countries to plantations and mining operations in the Pacific Islands, Africa, Caribbean and South American nations.
-About a fourth of the immigrants came from South India primarily Tamil Nadu, while the remaining 75% are from northern states primarily Uttar Pradesh, but also from Bihar, Jharkhand, Haryana and Punjab - each group bringing their own version of Hinduism.
+Nearly 85% of those brought to Fiji as indentured labourers were Hindus, with Muslims, Christians and Sikhs constituting the minority.
+Most were from poor rural areas.
+Their migration was part of a wider movement of indentured labour from India, China, and southeast Asian countries to plantations and mining operations in the Pacific Islands, Africa, Caribbean, and South American nations.
+About 75% came from northern India (primarily Uttar Pradesh but also Bihar, Jharkhand, Haryana and Punjab) with the other 25% coming from southern India (primarily Tamil Nadu), each group bringing their own version of Hinduism.